Private house sales – All you need to know

 A private house sale is one that does not use an estate agent.
 With a private house sale, the homeowner will find their own buyer and manage the sale through alongside a conveyancing solicitor, fulfilling the role usually carried out by an estate agent.

-How to advertise your property for a private house sale
+How to advertise your property for a private property sale

 There are lots of buyers looking for properties at the moment, but how do you reach them?